 Skip to main content

-I currently serve as the Chair of the MKP Multicultural Council and on the MKP Executive committee.
-I have had the pleasure of holding the line for multicultural awareness as a core value of the organization.
-I am proud to be part of an organization that unanimously committed to doing what was necessary to increase diversity in their centers.
+As Chair of the MKP Multicultural Council and a member of the Executive Committee, I held the line for multicultural awareness as a core organizational value.
+I was proud to be part of a community that unanimously committed to increasing diversity in its centers—not just in principle, but in practice.

 Popular posts from this blog